 4. Avoid legal liabilities.

-Situation #2: Someone has delivered you unwanted news and now you must respond to it.
+Someone has given you unwanted news, now you must respond.

 Situation #3: You must decide whether to offer an apology.